fengboyue/jsdk/docs/en/jsunit.md

-JSUnit is a unit test framework in JSDK, which can help you write and run test cases to improve your code quality.
+JSUnit is a unit test framework in JSDK, which can help you to write and run test cases to improve your code quality.
-* *You can visit the [JSDK Self-Tests](http://fengboyue.github.io/jsdk/tests/), it is an visual example of JSUnit.*
+* *You can visit the [JSDK Self-Tests](http://fengboyue.github.io/jsdk/tests/), it is a best example of JSUnit.*

 Let's learn how to write test cases in JSUnit and how to run them.<br>
 1. Create a testcase in the file: <code>MyTest1.ts</code> .